KULeuvenNeuromechanics/PredSim/README.md

 ### Before running a simulations

 This code can automatically convert an OpenSim model to the external function used in the simulations.
 This greatly simplifies the process of going from a subject-specific model to a predictive simulation.
 Nevertheless, you should take care of the model you use since **not all OpenSim models are suported**:
-- Model should be 3D.
 - Your model should not have locked joints.
 Locked joints would technically require having kinematic constraints, which is possible but makes the problem more complicated.
 Replace them with weld joints instead.
 - Constraints on coordinates will be ignored (eg, coupling constraints).
 - Using SimmSplines to describe coordinates (e.g. Yamaguchi knee model) is not supported as the implementation in OpenSim is not really compatible with algorithmic differentiation.
 Change them to Polynomials instead.
+You can use [_AdaptOpenSimModel.m_](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/AdaptOpenSimModel/AdaptOpenSimModel.m) to change SimmSplines to polynomials.
 GeometryPaths can contain SimmSplines.
 - The kinematic chains starting at *acromial_l* and *acromial_r* will be interpreted as arms, legs start at *hip_l* and *hip_r*.
 A model is not required to have arms.
 - Your model needs to have contact elements that interact with the ground.
 Only *SmoothSphereHalfSpaceForce* contact forces are supported.
 You can use [_AdaptOpenSimModel.m_](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/AdaptOpenSimModel/AdaptOpenSimModel.m) to add contact geometries and forces to your model.
 - Your model can have any Hill-type muscle model, but it will be implemented as a [DeGroote-Fregly muscle](https://doi.org/10.1007/s10439-016-1591-9).